 I generally use Fuji apples for apple cobbler.
 Other crisp baking apples can be used as well, such as Granny Smith or Honeycrisp or Golden Delicious.

-I use white whole wheat flour in my baking, but all-purpose flour or whole wheat flour would be fine here as well.
+I use white whole wheat flour in my baking, but all-purpose flour or whole wheat flour -- or a mix -- would be fine here as well.

 This is a great dessert for a crowd, but if you have leftovers, you can transfer them to small ramekins or bowls for easier reheating later.
 (I usually just reheat them in the microwave.)